 Hydraulic Equipment Safety Tips and How to Fix a Hydraulic Leak

 Hydraulic systems are not designed to leak.
-In a perfect world, a sealed hydraulic system would operate without any problems whatsoever.
+A sealed hydraulic system would operate without any problems in a perfect world.
 However, hydraulic fluid leaks and hydraulic equipment failures do occur.
-We will go into causes, dangers, and solutions to these leaks and three simple steps to achieving a leak free hydraulic circuit.
+We will go into causes, dangers, and solutions to these leaks and three simple steps to fix them.

 What Causes a Hydraulic Fluid Leak?